deepesch/deepesch.github.io/README.md

 ### Introduction

 This repository is mainly used to store projects of Data Science which I have followed & worked for a period of time.
 You can find all the codes for the corresponding projects in the repository.
-All the projects are developed in *Python*.
 The following is a list of the projects.
 When I set up to do these work, I was just a beginner of this field, so may be there are many questions remained that I have not noticed.
 Welcome to point them out and if you have any problems with my work welcome to contact me by e-mail:  **deepesch@gmail.com**

 ### List of the projects.